 One last thing: “What happens in Vegas, stays in Vegas!”

 Your Friend, Neil 😀

-And if you have any questions, thoughts or even amazing experiences that you’d like to share on the sign or Vegas, in general – We’d LOVE to hear your comments below…
+Also, if you have any questions, thoughts or amazing experiences to share when it comes to the iconic LV sign – We’d LOVE to hear from ya below…